koleshky1/Devops/PROJECT 8/readme.md

 ![Alt text](<images/attached web server volumes.png>)

-# STEP 2 CONFIGURING THE WEBSERVER
+# STEP 2 CONFIGURING THE WEB SERVER

 ## Open the server and use the command to inspect the volumes